 Chances are, you’re also focusing your ghostwriting on a particular area of expertise (especially if you’re writing for a blog).

-This means that you’ve got a brilliant opportunity to get to know someone well-established in your field.
+This means that you’ve got a brilliant opportunity to get to know and be affiliated with someone well-established in your field.

 You’ll find that you get valuable insights into the “behind the scenes” of a top blog, or you get a clearer idea of how a big-name author works and thinks.

 This may be eye-opening!
 It could give you some ideas for how best to move forward with your own business when you start your own blog.

 And as you build up closer relationships, or even friendships, with your client, they may well share your other work on social media, bringing you a lot of extra traffic.
 (Several of the people I ghostwrite for have supported me in that way.)

 If you ever need a favor or need some advice, there’s a good chance they’ll be very happy to help.

 So much of blogging success depends on getting a helping hand from other bloggers … particularly those with a large audience and a great reputation in their field.
 Ghostwriting brings you into close contact with exactly those people.

 The Counterpoint: Why You Might NOT Want to Ghostwrite